mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 ### Marketplace Updates

+#### API Portal v1.16.5
+With this version a bug has been fixed which caused the portal to fail due to a wrong documentation configuration of one or more APIs.

 #### Backoffice Application

 Backoffice Application will now deploy only one pod (aside from the API Gateway) containing everything needed for a Backoffice instance.